 functools.lru_cache — Memoization with Bounded Memory

 lru_cache as a sticky notepad stapled to the function.
 The first time you ask a question, the answer gets written down.
 Every time after that, the notepad is checked first.
-If the notepad is full, the oldest note gets thrown away to make room.maxsize recent results.
+If the notepad is full, the oldest note gets thrown away to make room.@functools.lru_cache (added in Python 3.2) wraps a function with a memoizing callable that saves up to maxsize recent results.
 The underlying storage is a dictionary keyed by the argument tuple, which means all positional and keyword arguments must be hashable.
 The "LRU" in the name stands for Least Recently Used — when the cache reaches capacity, the result that was accessed least recently is evicted first.
+The Python Software Foundation's documentation notes that the LRU feature performs best when maxsize is a power of two — a meaningful tuning detail for high-throughput services.

 from functools import lru_cache